shiyishen3447/shiyishen3447/content/post/nb/simplenb.md

 ## Edit your post metadata

-The first cell of your Jupter notebook will contain your post metadata ([front matter](https://sourcethemes.com/academic/docs/front-matter/)).
+The first cell of your Jupyter notebook will contain your post metadata ([front matter](https://sourcethemes.com/academic/docs/front-matter/)).

-In Jupter, choose *Markdown* as the type of the first cell and wrap your Academic metadata in three dashes, indicating that it is YAML front matter:
+In Jupyter, choose *Markdown* as the type of the first cell and wrap your Academic metadata in three dashes, indicating that it is YAML front matter:

 ```
 ---